wanghmin/wanghmin.github.io/content/publication/guo-2025-fpb/index.md

   demonstrate the system’s effectiveness and efficiency in modeling a wide range of digital knots and ties with diverse styles and shapes, including configurations that were previously impractical to create manually.
+summary: We propose an effective and efficient physics-based system for modeling knots and ties using templates.
+It can model a wide range of knots and ties with diverse styles and shapes.
 featured: true
 tags:
 - cloth simulation